friendlyflame/esp32-rc-car/README.md

 ### Experiments
 - Tried separate 4 × AAA pack for ESP32.
-- Added **buck converter** for stable regulated 3.3V.

 ### Final Setup
-- Motors powered by 4 × Alkaline AA batteries + 4 x AAA batteries.
+- Motors powered by 4 × Alkaline AA batteries.
 - ESP32 powered via buck converter at 3.3V.
 - All grounds tied together.
 - ✅ Stable operation, some resets.

 > **Lesson:** ESP32 is highly sensitive to voltage drops.
-Always ensure regulated supply and proper grounding.
+Always ensure regulated supply and proper grounding, runtime of the car is less.

 ---